rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

           end
  ```

- -  attempt_login: This method is just a stub on the Base mixin.
+ -  **`attempt_login`**: This method is just a stub on the Base mixin.
 It will be overridden in each LoginScanner class to contain the logic to take one single Credential object and use it to make a login attempt against the target service.
-It returns a ::Metasploit::Framework::LoginScanner::Result object containing all the information about that attempt's result.
-For an example let's look at the attempt_login method from Metasploit::Framework::LoginScanner::FTP (lib/metasploit/framework/login_scanner/ftp.rb)
+It returns a `::Metasploit::Framework::LoginScanner::Result` object containing all the information about that attempt's result.

+For an example let's look at the attempt_login method from `Metasploit::Framework::LoginScanner::FTP (lib/metasploit/framework/login_scanner/ftp.rb)`

  ```ruby
  # (see Base#attempt_login)